sa3664/Group3_TrainTicketingSystem/README.md

 Our system has been integrated with below :

 1. For authorization : Our system has been integrated with (multiple) OAuth2 providers.
+1. For processing payments : Our system has been integrate with a credit card processor , Stripe) for the same.

 Our system will also integrate with below in future:

-1. For processing payments(# TO BE IMPLEMENTED) : Our system will have to integrate with a credit card processor (such as Stripe) and PayPal.
-2. For attractions : Our system will need to integrate with something like Google Maps or Yelp.
+1. For attractions : Our system will need to integrate with something like Google Maps or Yelp.